-Add clip: Click to add a new audio clip.
+Add clip: Add a new audio clip.
 You can use .au, .mp3, .opus, .vorbis, .wav files.

-Click to play the audio clip.
+Play the audio clip.

-Click to stop playing the audio clip.
+Stop playing the audio clip.

-- Rename: Change the name of the audio clip. - Create link: Create a URL which, when used, plays the audio clip on the device.
+- Rename: Change the name of the audio clip. - Create link: Create a URL that, when used, plays the audio clip on the device.
 Specify the volume and number of times to play the clip. - Download: Download the audio clip to your computer. - Delete: Delete the audio clip from the device.